Skip to content

 Compliance risks

-• EU data location vs US tenant
+• EU data location vs. US tenant

-• Scan data contains sensitive security intelligence
+• Scan data contains sensitive security intel

 • Ghost assets in the cloud